-On our last trip to Taos we stopped at Bella’s restaurant just off the plaza, where I enjoyed one of the best platters of pork enchiladas I’ve ever had, Conchinita Pibil wrapped in blue corn tortillas.
+On our last trip to Taos we stopped at Bella’s restaurant just off the plaza, where I enjoyed one of the best platters of pulled pork enchiladas I’ve ever had, Conchinita Pibil wrapped in blue corn tortillas.

 There’s absolutely no reason to go to New Mexico if you’re not going to order some sort of entree that includes a blue corn tortilla.
 It’s a New Mexico specialty that you don’t want to overlook.

 I spotted this enchilada description on the menu and the rest was history.

 Enchiladas -blue corn tortillas, topped with red or green chile, or mole poblano and filled with your choice of shredded chicken, carne deshebrada or cochinita pibil.

 Conchinita Pibil?
 New to me, so a must try.
 Blue corn tortilas = yes please.
 I chose the red chile for my topping.

 I savored every bite and vowed to make these pork enchiladas in my own kitchen.
 The only piece I’m missing are the blue corn tortillas, which are impossible (for me) to find here in Denver.
 I’m still looking.